Catholic Church in Saint Vincent and the Grenadines

 The Catholic Church in Saint Vincent and the Grenadines is part of the Catholic Church in communion with the Bishop of Rome, the Pope.

+The 2012 official census of Saint Vincent and the Grenadines reported that there are an estimated 6.877 Catholics in the country, representing 6.3% from country's population.

 Ecclesiastical organization

 The state of Saint Vincent and the Grenadines includes the island of Saint Vincent and part of the archipelago of the Grenadines.
 The Catholic religion is the third in the country after the Anglicanism and Methodism.
 On 23 October 1989 was erected the Diocese of Kingstown by Pope John Paul II, following the division of the Diocese of Bridgetown-Kingstown, from which it originated also the Diocese of Bridgetown.
 The Diocese of Kingstown is the only ecclesiastical district in the country.
 It includes seven parishes, including 3 on the island of Saint Vincent and four in the Grenadines.

 The local bishop is a member by right of the Antilles Episcopal Conference.

 Apostolic Nunciature

 The Apostolic Nuncio of Saint Vincent and the Grenadines was established on 17 April 1990, with the Papal brief Universalis for terras of Pope John Paul II.